blog posts

 Max Hops: You can specify the maximum number of hops to be traversed using this parameter.

 Src.
-Address: You can specify a specific IP address using this field and instruct the Traceroute tool in Mikrotik to start the trace operation through this source address.
+Address: This field allows you to specify a specific IP address and instruct the Mikrotik Traceroute tool to start the trace operation through this source address.

-DSCP: This field is included as a quality tag in packets and is used to identify and prioritize network traffic.
-By entering a number in this section, you can change the mechanism of sending parcels in the network.
+DSCP: This field is included as a quality tag in packets and is used to identify and prioritize Network traffic.
+By entering a number in this section, you can change the mechanism for sending parcels to the Network.

-Routing Table: If your Mikrotik has several routing tables, you can select the desired table number through this field.
+Routing Table: If your Mikrotik has several routing tables, this field allows you to select the desired table number.

 Now that you know all the fields, you can set them as desired and get the output information.